 - The license is only good for the address provided on the application and where vendors will be shipping firearms to.
 If you move or otherwise have a change of address you must file form 5300.38 Application for an Amended Federal Firearms License to change the address.

 - Nothing in this article is to be construed in anyway as legal advice.

-- Remember, the FFL 03 Cs license.
+- Remember, the FFL 03 C&R license is not a dealer’s license.

-- Buying and selling firearms not eligible for C&R; status is not covered under the FFL 03 C&R; license and is subject to all federal, state and locals firearms laws applicable to any unlicensed entity.
+- Buying and selling firearms not eligible for C&R status is not covered under the FFL 03 C&R license and is subject to all federal, state and locals firearms laws applicable to any unlicensed entity.